Cosmetic Tattooing often referred to as Permanent Makeup which implies

 mean that they have approval for skin penetration procedures, always

-insist on seeing the
+insist on seeing the certificate of registration.

 For further information from the Victorian Department of Health